budgetneon/pagecache/readme.md

 ## CAVEATS

+- This extension has been tested, but not in a rigorous way.
+Please test it thorougly before deploying on a production server.

 - The page cache does not check the sanity of url parameters.
 So, it will happily cache '/index.php?foo=1', '/index.php?foo=2', and so on...all as separate urls and cache file.
 This could result in a very large number of cached pages, and in extreme circumstances (like a robot crawling invalid pages), it could potentially fill up your hard drive.

 - We did try to put in sufficient logic such that dynamically created pages that should not be cached...aren't.
 However, it's possible we missed some.
 Also, if you've added extensions to opencart that have url's that shouldn't be cached, that will likely be missed.
 See the "$skip_urls" setting to remedy that.

 - A page cache can be a terrible crutch, that effectively hides important performance problems.
 For example, if your home page is really slow, the first person to request the page when it's not cached (or when the cache expires) will see that horrible performance.
 Subsequent visits will get the benefit of the page cache, which is nice...but not if that's hiding the true issue from the site owner.
 In short, it's not a substitute for proper performance tuning.